-ELECTION OF DIRECTORS
+1. ELECTION OF DIRECTORS

-In accordance with the By-Laws of the Corporation, the board of directors of the Corporation (the "Board of Directors") has determined that four (4) directors shall be elected at the Meeting.
-All of the nominees are currently members of the Board of Directors.
+In accordance with the By-Laws of the Corporation, the board of directors of the Corporation (the "Board of Directors") has determined that (3) directors shall be elected at the Meeting.
+All nominees are currently members of the Board of Directors.
 Each director elected will hold office until the next annual meeting of the Shareholders, unless his or her office is vacated earlier.